-Spreading out from a central tree, branch after branch is filled with colourful rags, some ancient, some obviously new, some with rhythms attached, some tied around the trunk itself.
+Spreading out from a central tree (a clootie tree), branch after branch is filled with colourful rags, some ancient, some obviously new, some with rhythms attached and some tied around the trunk itself.
 Clootie Wells are rare, only really found in Celtic area in Scotland, Ireland and Cornwall.
 Usually a well or a spring with a tree beside it, these Clootie Wells go as far back as pre-Christian times when a goddess was said to live in the well.
 With special healing powers people would arrive at the well hoping that they would be cured.

 With the arrival of Christianity came the “Saint” and the Clootie Well at Munlochy is dedicated to St Boniface, the Patron Saint of Germany.

-Although people visit the Well all year round special times for pilgrimage to the well was always the feast days of the saints, so The Beltane in May, the Imbolic in February, the Lughnasadh in August and the Samhain in November.
+Although people visit the well all year round there are special times for pilgrimage to the well which is always the feast days of the saints, so The Beltane in May, the Imbolic in February, the Lughnasadh in August and the Samhain in November.